 At Pokhara, the prices are $40 per single room and $45 per twin or double room.
 These arrangements can be made with prior notice.

-For the Annapurna Circuit Trek, Kathmandu to Jagat is a 6-hour drive in a private vehicle, then a 4-hour private jeep to Syange.
+For the Annapurna Circuit Trek, Kathmandu to Dharapani is a 9-hour drive in a private vehicle, then a 4-hour private jeep to Syange.

-From Jomsom, you will fly back to Pokhara and then take a tourist bus back to Kathmandu.
+From Marpha, you will drive back to Pokhara and then take a flight back to Kathmandu.
 We provide comfortable, reliable, and suitable vehicles throughout the trip.

 The Annapurna Circuit Trek is a moderate trek spanning 12 to 18 days (depending on your itinerary), covering 190–200 km in total.
 The trail traverses varied terrain, steep ascents, high altitude, and Thorong La Pass at 5,416 m with long walking days (6 to 8 hours a day).